 The Path to a Career in Nephrology is Challenging and Rewarding

-Nephrologists specialize in the diagnosis and treatment of kidney disorders and need to have an understanding of the other medical conditions that are often linked to kidney disease either as potential causes or resulting from poor renal function.
-Before they can become nephrologists, medical students must first complete their medical degree, spend at least three years in residency and then complete a three year fellowship program.
+Nephrologists specialize in the diagnosis and treatment of kidney disorders and need to have an understanding of the other medical conditions that are often linked to kidney disease either as potential causes or resulting from an insufficient renal function.
+Before they can become nephrologists, medical students must first complete their medical degree, spend at least three years in residency and then three-year fellowship program.
 As it is with most specialists, these doctors must invest over a decade of their lives toward their education.

 Our Chicago nephrology malpractice lawyers cannot understate the value of the work nephrologists do and their ability to allow many patients to live longer and happier lives, but it is also important to note that they are rewarded with extremely lucrative pay that should go hand and hand with high expectations.
 The median income for nephrologists is over $149,000 as hospital employees and about $300,000 if they work in outpatient settings.